abhasshrivas/portfolio-2.O/README.md

-# My-New-Portfolio with some projects amd website.
+# My-New-Portfolio with some projects and website.